 There’s plenty of mown meadow on our level fields for the adventurous simply to erect their tent.
-Then we have hard-standing pitches for your car and towed caravan; similar stances for your motor-home; abundant fresh running water and electricity hook-ups for your powered holiday comforts, and a safe and discreet drain for chemical-toilet waste.
+Then we have hard-standing pitches for your car and towed caravan; similar stances for your motor-home; abundant fresh running water and electricity hook-ups for your powered holiday comforts, and a safe drain for chemical-toilet waste.

 The mobile telephone signal here is good and there’s Wi-Fi on site provided by Highland WiFi.

 Our cheerful ‘Downing Street’ block houses shower and toilet facilities (in separate apartments for men and women) as well as our laundry room, where you can wash and dry clothes and bedding; we have washing-lines outside, too, for those breezy summer days.